Soothe 2 vs Soothe 3

 Upgrade Worth It?
 Price, Grace Period & Changes (2026)

 Before you pay $55: perpetual or upgrade Soothe 2 licenses bought between 18 February and 19 May 2026 may qualify for a free upgrade at oeksound.com/graceperiod.
-Rent-to-Own does not count — check there first.
+Note that second-hand license transfers typically don't count—always check your eligibility first.

 Quick answers — Soothe 2 vs Soothe 3